GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

   - Load data into AlloyDB, create embeddings for similarity search, and sync data to BigQuery using Datastream.
 - Challenge 2: Data Discovery & Quality
   - Explore data semantically in BigQuery, perform profiling and quality scans, and use Gemini for data preparation.
-- Challenge 3: Multi-modal Analysis
+- Challenge 3: Sentiment & Categorization with Gemini
+  - Use BigQuery ML and Gemini to analyze reviews for sentiment and categories, and visualize insights with Data Canvas.
+- Challenge 4: Multimodal Analytics (Images & PDFs)
-  - Analyze attraction images and build a RAG system to query park brochures using PDF chunking and vector search.
+  - Perform image analysis and build a RAG system for PDF brochures entirely within BigQuery.
-- Challenge 4: ML & Reverse-ETL
+- Challenge 5: Predictive Analytics & Classification
-  - Forecast waiting times, classify rides by intensity, and implement Reverse-ETL to move insights back to AlloyDB.
+  - Forecast waiting times and use advanced AI functions to classify and rank attractions by intensity.
+- Challenge 6: Operationalizing Insights & Data Agents
+  - Sync data back to AlloyDB using Reverse-ETL and leverage out-of-the-box Data Agents for natural language interaction.
-- Challenge 5: Intelligent Agents
+- Challenge 7: Intelligent Interaction & Agents
-  - Create conversational analytics agents in BigQuery and build a custom AI agent using ADK and MCP Toolbox.
+  - Use Gemini-CLI for rapid data exploration and build a custom AI agent using Agent Development Kit (ADK) and MCP toolbox.

 ## Prerequisites